 Stewardship and Corporate Engagement Policy

 Bridgewater’s Stewardship and Corporate Engagement Policy is set, implemented, and overseen by the Sustainable Investing Committee, and it spans corporate engagement, proxy voting, and partnerships and collaborations with a broad range of industry actors, including data providers, research institutions, industry partners, and our clients.
-The policy adheres to the guidelines of the Principles for Responsible Investing (PRI) and aligns to the recommended framework of the Task Force on Climate-Related Financial Disclosures (TCFD).
+The policy adheres to the guidelines of the Principles for Responsible Investing (PRI) and aligns to the recommended framework of the Task Force on Climate-Related Financial Disclosures (TCFD3).
 The goal of our stewardship activities is to advance the objectives of our respective portfolios (risk-return for those with financial goals; risk-return-impact for those with financial and sustainability goals).

 Our stewardship and collaborative engagement efforts focus on a set of cross-cutting themes, including environment-related risks (e.g., transition to a low-carbon economy), social-related risks (e.g., modern slavery), and governance and transparency-related risks (e.g., sustainability disclosures).
 Our Sustainable Investing Annual Report, which we will publish in 2023, will detail our 2022 activities.